changeworld/azure-docs.ja-jp/articles/active-directory/managed-service-identity/how-to-use-vm-sign-in.md

    echo "The MSI access token is $access_token"

    # Use the access token to sign in under the MSI service principal. -AccountID can be any string to identify the session.
-   Login-AzureRmAccount -AccessToken $access_token -AccountId "MSI@50342"
+   Connect-AzureRmAccount -AccessToken $access_token -AccountId "MSI@50342"

    # Call Azure Resource Manager to get the service principal ID for the VM's MSI.
    $vmInfoPs = Get-AzureRMVM -ResourceGroupName <RESOURCE-GROUP> -Name <VM-NAME>